 Dynamic Feature Teams: Creating Small Mobs Within a Large Group (Case Study).
 Although the ideal case is independent teams, very often requirements come in that require multiple teams to work together.
 Dynamic Feature teams is often a great way to increase collaboration across teams that have a common requirements base.

 A Primer on Emergent Design.
 In the Agile world, our designs must evolve with our requirements.
 Here’s a primer from Scott Bain’s award-winning book Emergent Design: The Evolutionary Nature of Professional Software Development.

 Refactor to the open-closed is a method that provides changing the design so that it can better accommodate a new requirement.
 This is a chapter from our Essential Skills for the Agile Developer: A Guide to Better Programming and Design book.

 Theory of Constraints

 Theory of Constraints (TOC) 3 Bottle Oiled Wheels Demonstration (short video).
 Provides a metaphor for how activity does not mean value.

 Scaled Learning.
 How to learn new methods is often as important as the methods themselves.
 Most Lean and Agile workshops use methods that are known to be less effective than modern methods.

 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Don Reinertsen.
-Going Beyond Lean and Agile is based on Don’s book.
+This is the best resource on Flow-thinking.